 Arthritis in your hands, wrists, feet, and elbows tend to get noticed first and send people running to the doctor.
 These joints are used when you are completing your daily activities.
 Overuse, abuse, and aging can cause arthritis, and it often leads to severe pain, swelling, stiffness, and decreased range of motion.
 The intensity of your symptoms can vary and can change throughout the day.

 Home Remedies For Arthritis

 Many people often attempt to treat their ailments at home until it becomes a huge problem.
 But if you have either form of arthritis, it is important to get to the doctor for an examination and lab work to look for the signs and symptoms at home.
-But while waiting to see a doctor or between treatments, home remedies for arthritis can be beneficial.
-But if you are experiencing a huge flare, pain that feels different, or have additional symptoms we suggest seeing your doctor as soon a possible.
+While waiting to see a doctor or between treatments, home remedies for arthritis can be beneficial.
+However, if you are experiencing a huge flare, pain that feels different, or have additional symptoms we suggest seeing your doctor as soon as possible.
 Arthritis symptoms can be tricky to treat but treatment can help slow down the destruction and damage to your joints.

 Moist Heat Therapy

 Joint stiffness is often worse first thing in the morning and can last for several hours depending on the severity of your arthritis.
 Using heat therapy can be used to help warm up your joints before getting out of the bed in the morning.
 Heat therapy also helps improve blood circulation, eases stiff joints, and can improve your range of motion.